Michelle Pfeiffer (Rose Villain song)

-"Michelle Pfeiffer" is a song by Italian singer Rose Villain with featured vocals by rapper Tony Effe.
-It is named after the American actress and was released on 13 May 2022 as the second single from Rose Villain's debut album Radio Gotham.
+"Michelle Pfeiffer" is a song by Italian singer Rose Villain with featured vocals by Italian rapper Tony Effe.
+It is named after the American actress and was released on 13 May 2022 as the second single from Rose Villain's debut album studio Radio Gotham.

 The song peaked at number 32 the Italian Singles Chart and was certified platinum in Italy.

 Music video

 The music video for "Michelle Pfeiffer", directed by Gianluca Dell'Argine, was released on the same day via Rose Villain's YouTube channel.